 OK… so now that you’ve got your speaker placement as best as possible “as is”, it’s time to work with the room.
 Consider the following diagram:

 Your room is likely to be a combination of all three.
 The first place to turn is any windows and/or mirrors in the room.
 These are high acoustically reflective materials which will have a dramatic effect on sound quality.
 If you have a huge glass window on the rear or side wall(s) for example, you will need to decide whether it is enhancing or detracting from sound quality (it’s almost never neutral, especially with planar speakers and a reflective surface on the rear wall).
 If you have blinds, listen to one of your references (What is a “reference”?) with them both open and closed, If you have no blinds or metal blinds, maybe temporarily hang a blanket and do the same thing.
 If your system sounds better with the blanket there, you may be able to effect a more permanent solution with fabric blinds that accomplish much the same thing.
 I’ve seen many, many home theatre installations with a huge flat screen located directly between the two front speakers.
 Makes sense for HT?… sure.
 But if you’re also listening to two channel audio on your system you will want to consider the effect this is having on your stereo imaging.
 It’s almost certainly scattering and destroying it.
 Solutions include in-wall screen installations with roller blinds or slides that offer a more suitable material for your music listening sessions.
 It’s difficult (to say the least) to incorporate HT and 2 ch audio into a singular system, but that’s another topic (The most obvious difference between 2 channel audio and 5.1 home theatre.).
 After working with all obviously highly reflective surfaces, turn to some of the more subtle room acoustics.
 If you’ve got resonant bass frequencies, try to find ways to break up the wavelength.
 This can be accomplished by moving furniture or even large plants around.
 If you have disparate materials on your side walls you may want to find a way to address that with a bookcase to absorb side reflections or glass framed artwork or a mirror to enhance them.
 Play around and have fun while thinking of all the money you are saving by working with what you’ve already got sitting around the house.
+However, it’s important to keep in mind the importance of sound proofing for moveable walls in order to minimize noise and disruptions between rooms.
 There is certainly a more acoustically engineered approach (using sound spectral analysis and expensive acoustic treatment panels), but it ultimately boils down to what sounds best to you anyway.
 Unless you have a completely dedicated sound room you’re likely working with household furnishings that dramatically effect your sound quality anyway, so why not use them to your advantage?
 If you’re finding very significant improvements to your sound quality based on this step, you may want to play around with steps one through five again.
 This isn’t necessarily a linear process.
 You may even find that after many hours in the listening chair you want to play around with all the above steps again.
 I’m usually not completely satisfied until I’ve listened to references from all genres of my music collection.
 That’s why it’s best to wait a while for steps seven and eight.
 As a side note you may also want to wait to buy high end speaker cables (Speaker Cables) until you’ve got your speaker position nailed down.

 Now that you’ve got the optimal speaker positioning based upon all the variables, mark it somehow – perhaps blue tape under the speaker outline on a hardwood floor.
 I line up mine with the grooves in the hardwood.
 If you have carpet, get creative.